functional-patterns/gof/template method/README.md

 ~~~~
     templateMethod functionA functionB x y =
-        -- do something, call functionA, do something more, call functionB, do final calucaltion
+        -- do something, call functionA, do something more, call functionB, do final calculation
 ~~~~